 Filter by Category

-This course is held at Green Mountain Technology & Career Center and The Manor Nursing Home in Morrisville, Vermont.
-The course is a combination of classroom instruction and practical skill development in the field of nursing.
-This leads to a state license as an LNA.
-The course is 116 hours in length and held over a 5 week period.
+This course is held at Green Mountain Technology & Career Center in Hyde Park, VT.
+This LNA course is a combination of online classroom instruction/independent learning and in person practical skill development in the field of nursing.
+This leads to testing for a state license as an LNA.
+The course is 64 hours of online instructions with 30 hours of lab/clinical time.

 The purpose of the nurse assistant program at GMTCC is to prepare students enrolled in the adult nurse assistant program to successfully test to become licensed nursing assistants and enter careers as LNA’s.